mmjahanara/project-euler/README.md

-Solutions for some of the Project Euler (http://projecteuler.net) questions in Python and Scala
+Python solutions for some of the Project Euler (http://projecteuler.net) questions